 Different African countries have different names for Newbouldia laevis e.g Togo call it lifui, Ghana call it sesemasa, Hausa call it Aduruku, Igbo call it ogilisi or ògírìsì, Senegal call it gimgid, The Gambia call it kallihi, Yoruba call it Akoko, Guinea call it canhom, Urhobo call it Ogiriki, Sierra Leone call it Sherbro, Mali call it kinkin, Edo state call it íkhímì, Tiv call it Kontor, while the Ibibio call it itömö.

 Newbouldia laevis is usually grown as an ornamental tree and planted by cuttings.
 It is a very popular plant in the African continent and is highly valuable due to its numerous immense benefits to human race.
-Some part of Nigeria commonly regard this tree as the tree of fertility or the tree of life.
+Some parts of Nigeria commonly regard this tree as the tree of fertility or the tree of life.
 The wood is pale brown, durable, evenly textured and hard and it tends to remain alive for a long time even after cutting it.
 This makes it viable for usage as posts, woodworks, yam stakes, house posts, firewood and bridges.

 Newbouldia laevis has different symbols and meanings to different countries for example; Some villages in Ivory Coast and Gabon plant the tree near the tombs to act as a protective talisman.
 The Ibibio and Efik people of Nigeria regard the tree as a symbol of their deities thus they tend to place it in sacred places.
-The Igbo part of Nigeria regard the Newbouldia laevis (ogilisi) tree as a sacred tree thus they usually plant it in front of a chief’s house.
+The Igbo part of Nigeria refers to the Newbouldia laevis (ogilisi) tree as a sacred tree thus they usually plant it in front of a chief’s house.

 BENEFITS OF NEWBOULDIA LAEVIS